user1342/AutoDroid/README.md

 <br>

-AutoDroid is a Python tool for programmatically scripting bulk interactions with a one or more Android devices.
+AutoDroid is a Python tool for programmatically scripting bulk interactions with one or more Android devices.
 Possible uses include:
 - Downloading and extracting all APKs from all connected devices. ⚙️
 - Testing a developed application on multiple devices at once. 📲
 - Testing potential malware against a suite of AV products. ☢️